-On December 9, some users in Vietnam and internationally reported that Facebook had an error with strange lines of characters appearing in the position displaying the time of posts.
+On December 9, some users in Vietnam and internationally reported that the social network Facebook had an error that caused strange lines of characters to appear in the position displaying the time of posts.

 According to information from users, the error only occurs when accessing the web version of Facebook and does not affect the mobile application.